smok-serwis/tempsdb/README.md

     * `get_byte_of_piece`
     * `get_timestamp_at`
 * fixed the behaviour of `AlternativeMMaps` when passed a single index to __getitem__ and __setitem__
+* added `StillOpen` exception, chunk won't allow to close itself if it has any remaining references

 ## v0.4.4